Psycrow101/Blender-3D-RW-Anm-plugin/README.md

 This plugin for Blender 3D allows you to import and export RenderWare animations (`.anm`) for Sonic Heroes.
 Based on [Renderware-.anm-IO-Tool](https://github.com/Shadowth117/Renderware-.anm-IO-Tool).

 Poorly tested.
 Animation export may be incorrect due to broken keyframe sorting.
-Before exporting, make sure the keyframes contain the location and euler angle data for each axis.
-The first keyframes on the timeline must be set for each bone.
+To solve this problem, you can enable the "Create intermediate" option, but with this, the exported file will be larger in size.

 ## How to import animation